What is Seller Financing and Should Your Business Consider It?

-If the seller agrees, this type of financing is accessible even for people with bad credit.
-Still, anyone who’s offering seller financing will evaluate your ability to repay their loan.
-That means they’ll run credit checks, verify your business history, and consider your track record.
+If the seller agrees, this type of financing is accessible even for people with poor credit.
+Still, anyone who’s offering seller financing will evaluate your ability to repay their loan before starting the financing process.
+That means they’ll check your credit score, verify your business history, and consider your track record.

 4. A Flexible Solution